GoogleCloudPlatform/cloud-bigtable-examples/java/cloud-bigtable-mapreduce-example/README.md

 After running Maven the jar file should be located in the `target` directory.

+We will upload it to our bucket so that we can use it later.

+    $ gsutil cp target/cloud-bigtable-mapreduce-example-0.1.2-SNAPSHOT.jar gs://<bucketName>/

 ## Deploying

 ### Make a GCS Bucket